openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 RPs request verification data in the same way they request claims about the end-user.
 The syntax is based on the rules given in (#req_claims) and extends them for navigation into the structure of the `verification` element.

+Additionally the RP MAY express requirements regarding the necessity and the values of verification data by means of the syntax defined in Section 5.5.1 of the OpenID Connect specification [@!OpenID], specifically the query members (`essential`, `value` and `values`).

 Elements within `verification` can be requested in the same way as defined in (#req_claims) by adding the respective element as shown in the following example:

 <{{examples/request/verification.json}}

 It requests the date of the verification and the available evidence to be present in the issued assertion.

-The RP may also dig one step deeper into the structure and request certain data to be present within every `evidence`.
+The RP MAY also dig one step deeper into the structure and request certain data to be present within every `evidence`.
 A single entry is used as prototype for all entries in the result array:

 <{{examples/request/verification_deeper.json}}

 This example requests the `method` element and the `document` element for every evidence of type `id_document` available for a certain user account.

 A single entry in the `evidence` array represents a filter over elements of a certain evidence type.
 The RP therefore MUST specify this type by including the `type` field including a suitable `value` sub-element value.
 The `values` sub-element MUST NOT be used for the `evidence/type` field.

 If multiple entries are present in `evidence`, these filters are linked by a logical OR.

 The RP may also request certain data within the `document` element to be present.
-This again follows the syntax rules used above.
+This again follows the syntax rules used above:

 <{{examples/request/verification_document.json}}

 It is at the discretion of the OP to decide whether the requested verification data is provided to the RP.
+An OP MUST NOT return an error in case it cannot return verification data requested, even if it was marked as essential, regardless of whether they are not available or because the End-User did not authorize their release.

-## Defining constraints on Verification Data {#constraintedclaims}
+## Defining further constraints on Verification Data {#constraintedclaims}

-The RP MAY express requirements regarding the elements in the `verification` sub-element.

-This, again, requires an extension to the syntax as defined in Section 5.5 of the OpenID Connect specification [@!OpenID] due to the nested nature of the `verified_claims` claim.

-Section 5.5.1 of the OpenID Connect specification [@!OpenID] defines a query syntax that allows for the member value of the Claim being requested to be a JSON object with additional information/constraints on the Claim.
-For doing so it defines three members (`essential`, `value` and `values`) with special query meanings and allows for other special members to be defined (while stating that any members that are not understood must be ignored).

-This specification re-uses that mechanism and introduces a new such member `max_age` (see below).

 To start with, the RP MAY limit the possible values of the elements `trust_framework`, `evidence/type`, `evidence/method`, and `evidence/document/type` by utilizing the `value` or `values` fields.

-In case the RP limits the possible values of any of these four elements and the OP does not understand some or all of them (i.e. their values are not listed under OP metadata), the OP MUST abort the transaction with an `invalid_request` error.
-The OP MAY use the accompanying `error_description` field to specify which specific value was not understood.
-Under no circumstances the OP can ignore some or all of the query restrictions and deliver available data that does not match the constraints.
+Examples on the usage of a restriction on `evidence/type` were given in the previous section.
 The following example shows that the RP wants to obtain an attestation based on AML and limited to users who were identified in a bank branch in person using government issued ID documents.

 <{{examples/request/verification_aml.json}}

+In case the RP limits the possible values of any of the aforementioned four elements and the OP does not understand some or all of them (i.e. their values are not listed under OP metadata), the OP MUST abort the transaction with an `invalid_request` error.
+The OP MAY use the accompanying `error_description` field to specify which specific value was not understood.

+If the OP does understand the value restrictions in the query, but they are not applicable or cannot be fulfilled for a certain user, it MUST NOT return an error, but will not deliver the `verified_claims` claim.

+Under no circumstances the OP can ignore some or all of the query restrictions on possible values and deliver available data that does not match the constraints.

 The RP MAY also express a requirement regarding the age of the verification data, i.e., the time elapsed since the verification process asserted in the `verification` element has taken place.

-This specification therefore defines a new member `max_age`.
+Section 5.5.1 of the OpenID Connect specification [@!OpenID] defines a query syntax that allows for special query members to be defined (while stating that any members that are not understood must be ignored).
+For that this specification introduces a new such member `max_age`:

 `max_age`: OPTIONAL.
-JSON number value only applicable to Claims that contain dates or timestamps.
-It defines the maximum time (in seconds) to be allowed to elapse since the value of the date/timestamp up to the point in time of the request.
+JSON number value only applicable to the age of verification data.
+It defines the maximum time (in seconds) to be allowed to elapse since the value of that date/timestamp up to the point in time of the request.
 The OP should make the calculation of elapsed time starting from the last valid second of the date value.
 The following is an example of a request for Claims where the verification process of the data is not allowed to be older than 63113852 seconds.

 The following is an example:

 <{{examples/request/verification_max_age.json}}

 The OP SHOULD try to fulfill this requirement.
 If the verification data of the user is older than the requested `max_age`, the OP MAY attempt to refresh the user’s verification by sending her through an online identity verification process, e.g. by utilizing an electronic ID card or a video identification approach.
 The OP MAY also return data that does not fulfill the `max_age` constraint.

-The OP MUST NOT return an error in case it cannot return all Claims requested as essential Claims, regardless of whether they were not present or because the End-User did not authorize their release.

 # Examples